nf-core/website/markdown/developers/adding_pipelines.md

 Ok, so you're essentially finished.
 Your pipeline is written, the tests pass and you're ready to add your workflow to nf-core.

+To add your pipeline you have two options, transferring ownership or forking.

+### Forking

 First, fork your workflow repository to the nf-core GitHub organisation by clicking 'Fork' at the top of the GitHub webpage.
 If you don't see nf-core as an option, please ask one of the nf-core administrators to do this for you.

 Once you have forked the pipeline repository, the [nf-core website](https://nf-co.re) will automatically update to list your new pipeline.

+### Transfer

+First, go to the settings of your repository.
+Under the General page, in the 'Danger Zone' you should have an option to Transfer Ownership.
+Transfer this to the nf-core organisation.
+Once transferred, go to the transferred repository on nf-core, and make a new fork back to your user name or organisation to continue development on a fork.

 ### Branch setup